Christine Buxton, LPC

 Christine creates a warm and welcoming atmosphere where you can feel safe to work on the issues that are holding you back from fully enjoying and living your life to its fullest.

-Christine is a graduate of Brigham Young University and holds a Master’s degree in mental health counseling, graduating with academic distinction.
-Christine received her certification from the International Coaching Academy, and has a certification in Interactive Guided Imagery techniques from UCLA's Dr. David Bresler's program in Santa Monica, CA. Christine's counseling techniques focus on strength-based approaches that are supported by current research.
+Christine is a graduate of Brigham Young University and holds a Master’s degree of science in mental health counseling, graduating with academic distinction.
+Christine received her certification from the International Coaching Academy and has a certification in Interactive Guided Imagery techniques from UCLA’s Dr. David Bresler’s program in Santa Monica, CA. Christine’s counseling techniques focus on strength-based approaches that are supported by current research.